 A GTIN allocated to a trade item is unique and SHALL NOT be reallocated to another trade item.
 This applies to ALL trade items, regardless of sectors

 GS1 Singapore has joined forces with 115 GS1 offices around the globe together with major sellers and buyers from Singapore and overseas to combat the unauthorised use of GS1 barcodes.
 We conduct regular market surveillance on trade items for verification and authenticity.
 Any organisation caught using unauthorised barcode numbers is subject to face legal actions from GS1.

-For more information, contact our Membership Services Team at +65 6826 3077 or email to email@example.com
+Alternatively, you can speak to our Membership Services Team at +65 6826 3077 or email to firstname.lastname@example.org